This is an English translation. Read the Icelandic original

 Is there a common European army?

 No, there is no "European army".
 Defence and security are primarily the responsibility of each member state.
-The EU has a Common Security and Defence Policy (CSDP), focused on peacekeeping, post-disaster reconstruction, and border monitoring.
-Participation by member states in such operations is entirely voluntary.
+The EU has a Common Security and Defence Policy (CSDP), focused mainly on peacekeeping, post-disaster reconstruction, and border monitoring.
+Participation by member states in such operations is voluntary.

-Each country decides how it organises its own defence.
-States with armies decide for themselves whether to contribute personnel to EU missions, and states without armies β€” like Iceland β€” would by definition not be asked to provide soldiers.
+Each country decides how it organises its own defence and whether to contribute personnel to EU missions.
+Since Iceland has no army, we would by definition not be asked to provide soldiers.
+We could, however, contribute civilian specialists in rescue, peacekeeping, or reconstruction β€” as we already do today β€” if we so choose.

-The special position of non-military and neutral states
+Iceland's special position and neutral states

 NATO remains our primary security guarantee